-The Elder Planning Counselor (EPC) program is a series of informational, workshop-styled seminars offered at Ashton College in partnership with the Canadian Initiative for Elder Planning Studies (CIEPS) and is the first elder-focused educational program of its kind.
+The Elder Planning Counselor (EPC) course is a series of informational workshop-styled seminars offered at Ashton College in partnership with the Canadian Initiative for Elder Planning Studies (CIEPS) and is the first elder-focused educational course of its kind.
 It is designed by Canadians and for Canadians.

 The EPC is recommended for:

 Anyone working with or caring for individuals over 50.

 Rhona Konnelly has over three decades of diverse insurance, financial and estate planning experience.
 She has served for many years in senior Specialist and Director roles with some of Canada’s leading financial services organizations.
 Rhona earned her Chartered Life Underwriter’s Degree (CLU) in financial services and estate planning in 1998.
 In 2005 she received the Elder Planning Counselor (EPC) designation and Certified Professional Consultant on Aging (CPCA) designation; both of these credentials build on her in-depth experience and assist her in advising elders and their families on the financial, social and health aspects of retirement.

 Becky Wong holds a Bachelor of Commerce (Honours) from the University of Manitoba and has a wide variety of accreditations, including the Certified Financial Planner (CFP), Financial Management Advisor (FMA) and Elder Planning Council (EPC).
 Becky owns a financial planning practice and is also a contributing editor for Canadian MoneySaver Magazine.